PhD in Human Environmental Sciences with Emphasis in Architectural Studies

 The committee also recommends to the vice provost/dean, as part of the plan of study, any request for transfer of graduate credit.
 The student must substantially complete the course work outlined in the plan of study to the satisfaction of the doctoral program committee and the Graduate School before being declared ready for the comprehensive examination.

-PhD students must complete a final oral examination by an approved faculty committee and submit a presentation proposal at a professional conference or a manuscript in a professional journal.
+PhD students must complete a final oral examination by an approved faculty committee.

 - It demonstrates authority in the candidate’s field and shows evidence of command of knowledge in relevant fields;